 On December 31, 2017, we acquired an 80% interest in Pilgrim Rock Management, LLC ("Pilgrim") and on April 17, 2018, we acquired the remaining 20% interest in Pilgrim for consideration of an aggregate of 1,665,734 of our common shares.
 Pilgrim is an affiliated management company that provides management services, financing, intellectual property licensing, real estate, equipment leasing and certain other services to Mayflower.
-On July 31, 2018, Mayflower converted from a non-profit into a for-profit corporation and became our wholly-owned subsidiary.
-As a result of the acquisitions of Mayflower and Pilgrim, we expanded our cannabis operations to Massachusetts.
-Mayflower maintains one final vertically integrated medical license, one provisional vertically integrated medical license, one final adult-use cultivation license, one final adult-use retail license, one final adult-use retail license.
-Mayflower's vertically integrated medical Marijuana Establishment retail license.
-Mayflower's vertically in Boston, Massachusetts, as well as one adult-use Marijuana Establishment cultivation license, which are also co-located with Mayflower's medical Marijuana Treatment Center cultivation license and one product manufacturing facility in Holliston, Massachusetts.
-Mayflower received its final adult-use Marijuana Establishment cultivation license and one adult-use Marijuana Establishment retail license (License establishment product manufacturing facility in Holliston, Massachusetts.
-Mayflower received its final adult-use Marijuana Estab
+On July 31, 2018, Mayflower and Pilgrim, we expanded our cannabis operations to Massachusetts.
+Mayflower maintains one final vertically integrated medical license, one provisional vertically integrated medical license, one final adult-use retail license, one final adult-use retail license.
+Mayflower is also currently applying for a third provisional adult-use Marijuana Establishment retail license Mayflower's vertically integrated medical Marijuana Treatment Center license is comprised of a co-located cultivation and product manufacturing facility in Holliston, Massachusetts and a dispensary in Boston, Massachusetts.
+Mayflower's adult-use operations include one adult-use Marijuana Establishment product manufacturing facility in Holliston, Massachusetts.
+In addition, Mayflower received its final adult-use Marijuana Establishment retail license for its Worcester, Massachusetts dispensary, which became operational on December 10, 2020 and exclusively maintains adult-use operations.